lolik885/Omni-Effects/README.md

 ## Omni-VFX dataset and prompt-guided VFX

 We have released the most comprehensive VFX dataset currently available on HuggingFace.
 The dataset primarily consists of three sources: assets from [Open-VFX dataset](https://arxiv.org/abs/2502.05979), distillations of VFX provided by [Remade-AI](https://huggingface.co/Remade-AI), and VFX videos created using FLF2V.
 Due to copyright restrictions, a small portion of the videos cannot be publicly shared.
-Additionally, we provide the CogVideoX1.5 model, fine-tuned on our Omni-VFX dataset.
+Additionally, we provide the [CogVideoX1.5-5B-I2V-OmniVFX](https://huggingface.co/GD-ML/Omni-Effects), fine-tuned on our Omni-VFX dataset.
 This model enables prompt-guided VFX video generation.
 The prompts are refered to `VFX-prompts.txt`.

 ```shell
 sh scripts/prompt_guided_VFX.sh # modify the prompt and input image